 Second, we add to this object the phase variable of the oscillator by forming a Cartesian product of the 3-D stack with a circle representing the still missing variable $\psi$.
 In this way, we end up with a tangled structure in the 4-D domain of the Poincar\'e map for the 3-dof system; see Fig.~\ref{T}.
 Notice, that this is still only for zero oscillator amplitude, $B_z=0$.

-In the 2-dof case and the corresponding 2-dimensional map of section \ref{sec:2dof}, the tangle was created, starting from the fixed point at infinity ($z=\infty$, $p_z=0$), by plotting the associated stable and unstable manifolds associated with this point at infinity.
-In the stack of the 2-dimensional maps, the stack of fixed points at infinity is a vertical line on the plot, and the Cartesian product of this line with the circle corresponding to the oscillator phase generates an invariant cylinder at infinity.
+In the 2-dof case and the corresponding 2-dimensional map of section \ref{sec:2dof}, the tangle was created, starting from the fixed point at infinity ($z=\infty$, $p_z=0$), by plotting the stable and unstable manifolds associated with this point at infinity.
+In the stack of the 2-dimensional maps, the stack of fixed points at infinity is a vertical line, and the Cartesian product of this line with the circle corresponding to the oscillator phase generates an invariant 2-dimensional cylinder at infinity.
 It is a 2-dimensional invariant subset of the 4-dimensional domain of the map for the 3-dof system.

-In the 3-dof case, the analog of the central fixed point of the 2-dof tangle is a 2-D invariant surface.
-If the fixed point at the infinity of the 2-dof system were hyperbolic, then the resulting 2-D surface in the 4-D stack and the Cartesian product construction would be a normally hyperbolic invariant manifold (NHIM).
+Thereby the object growing out of the outer fixed point of the 2-dof tangle is this cylindrical invariant 2-dimensional surface.
+If the fixed point at the infinity of the 2-dof system were hyperbolic, then the resulting 2-D surface in the 4-D domain would be a normally hyperbolic invariant manifold (NHIM).
 In our case, this object is formally not a NHIM, but it plays an analogous role.
 For general information on NHIMs and their role in dynamical systems, see for example \cite{wiggins,wiggins3}.